Minahasan Costume in Mina Hasan Culture

 Minahasan Tribal Wars and Watu Pinabetengan

-When the Portuguese arrived in North Sulawesi in the late 1500s, they discovered a land rich in spices, gold, and rice, and they decided to settle there.
+When the Portuguese arrived in North Sulawesi in the late 1500s, they discovered a land rich in spices, gold, and rice and decided to settle there.
 The Dutch and the Spanish arrived shortly after, and the battle for control of the region continued for decades.
-The territory was ultimately conquered by the Dutch in the 17th century, and they remained in control of the region until the arrival of the Japanese during World War II.
+The Dutch ultimately conquered the territory in the 17th century, and they remained in control of the area until the arrival of the Japanese during World War II.

-It was during this time period that the bulk of the Mina Hasan people converted to the Dutch Christian faith.
-Some converted to Islam, while others adopted the Buddhist or Confucian beliefs of the Chinese businessmen who had brought them to the country.
+Most Mina Hasan people converted to the Dutch Christian faith during this period.
+Some converted to Islam, while others adopted the Buddhist or Confucian beliefs of the Chinese businesspeople who had brought them to the country.

-The Minahasan culture is well-known for a few essential characteristics, including dancing, music, and cuisine, among others.
-They were a fighting civilization, as evidenced by the distinctive dances they performed.
-The vibrant, rhythmic dances, which were once mostly used for ceremonies and tourists, are fun to watch.
+The Minahasan culture is well-known in the media for a few essential characteristics, including dancing, music, and cuisine.
+They were a fighting civilization, as evidenced by their distinctive dances.
+The vibrant, rhythmic dances, once primarily used for ceremonies and tourists, are fun to watch.

-Minahasan music has a large European influence.
-Marching bands, which comprise clarinets, saxophones, trumpets, trombones, and tubas, are quite popular in China.
+Minahasan music has a significant European influence.
+Marching bands, which comprise clarinets, saxophones, trumpets, trombones, and tubas, are popular in China.
 All of the instruments are made of bamboo, including the drums.

-When it comes to cuisine, Minahasan food may be a variety of things, but you can always expect it to be spicy.
-The inhabitants of North Sulawesi like chilies and use them in a variety of preparations.
-Although they mostly eat locally caught shellfish, they also consume dogs, cats, fruit bats, and forest rats, in addition to other animals.
+Regarding cuisine, Minahasan food may be a variety of things, but you can always expect it to be spicy.
+The inhabitants of North Sulawesi like chilies and use them in various preparations.
+Although they mostly eat locally caught shellfish, they consume dogs, cats, fruit bats, forest rats, and other animals.

-The Minahasa Regency has one of the largest percentages of Christians in Indonesia, with 93 percent of the population being Christian.
+Minahasa District is one of Indonesia's most significant Christian populations, with 93 percent being Christian.
 It boasts the highest density of church structures in Indonesia, with about one church for every 100m of road.
 It is also the most religiously diverse region in Indonesia.
 In Northern Sulawesi, European Christians were able to spread the word about Christianity.
 This led to the creation of a Christian community.

 Minahasan Cultural Renaissance

-Since the de-centralisation that followed the end of Suharto's New Order era, the Minahasa has been strengthening its regional autonomy plan, among other things, by establishing itself as a cultural entity and identity that is distinct from the rest of Indonesia.
-Bert Supit founded the three main Minahasa non-governmental organizations (NGO) involved in the cultural revival movement: "Yayasan Suara Nurani" (The Voice from Within Foundation); "Minahasa Wangko" (Minahasa the Great); and "Peduli Minahasa."
+Since the de-centralization that followed the end of Suharto's New Order era, Minahasa has been strengthening its regional autonomy plan, among other things, by establishing itself as a cultural entity and identity distinct from the rest of Indonesia.
+Bert Supit founded the three leading Minahasa non-governmental organizations (NGO) involved in the cultural revival movement: "Yayasan Suara Nurani" (The Voice from Within Foundation), "Minahasa Wangko" (Minahasa the Great); and "Peduli Minahasa."
 The Voice from Within Foundation and Peduli Minahasa are both Minahasa NGO's.

-Better social standing was obtained via the use of two primary mechanisms: the deployment of riches and the demonstration of courage.
-The first was accomplished via the use of "Status selematans", ceremonial feasts known as Foso (feast), while the latter was accomplished by effective headhunting.
+Better social standing was obtained via two primary mechanisms: the deployment of riches and the demonstration of courage.
+The first was accomplished via "Status telematics," ceremonial feasts known as Foso (dinner), while the latter was achieved by effective headhunting.

-Headhunting assisted the warrior in gaining an understanding of a theological notion known as "keter," which is akin to the Malay phrase "semangat," which literally translates as "soul/spirit essence."
-Courage, eloquence, vigor, and fertility are some of the manifestations of this spiritual and physical energy.
+Headhunting assisted the warrior in gaining an understanding of a theological notion known as "Keter," which is akin to the Malay phrase "semantic," which translates as "soul/spirit essence."
+Courage, eloquence, vigor, and fertility are manifestations of this spiritual and physical energy.

-Even despite the absence of the actual practice of headhunting, as well as other ancient traditions and practices, these fundamental characteristics of original Minahasa culture continue to be held in high esteem.
-Even now, the use of wealth, boldness, obstinacy, and the eloquence of verbal opposition are essential factors in the advancement of social mobility in Minahasa society.
+Despite the absence of the actual practice of headhunting and other ancient traditions and practices, these fundamental characteristics of the original Minahasa culture continue to be held in high esteem.
+Even now, wealth, boldness, stubbornness, and eloquence of verbal opposition are essential factors in advancing social mobility in Minahasa society.

-Despite the fact that there are still some Minahasan who are more Dutch or European in culture, this is a minority.
-The Minahasan people are a relatively distinct group of people in comparison to other Indonesians.
+Even though there are still some Minahasan who are more Dutch or European in culture, this is a minority.
+The Minahasan people are a relatively distinct group compared to other Indonesians.
 In contrast, Minahasa is also an isolated enclave of Western culture and Christianity, a stronghold of the colonial power's devotion to the West.